Asfaloth/HumanActivityRecognition/CodeBook.md

 ### 2. Processing of the data

 The data described in 1. are processed by the script `run_analysis.R` contained in this repo.
+For details about the implementation see the `run_analysis.R` script itself which contains many comments.

 #### Which files are used
 Of the data provided in the above zip archive the following files are used: